ak-tr/bins/README.md

 -   Inner Gap - Gap between walls on all bins which meet another bin.
 -   Iterations - How many times to procedurally generate bins using the initial 4 bins.

+There is also a checkbox under "Page Settings" that you can enable which will export the bins as non hollow objects.
+This allows you to print them in vase mode if you would like that option.

 ## Current Bugs/Known Issues

 -   Generated .obj files have a large amount of open edges as warned by PrusaSlicer.
 Tested with Cura and PrusaSlicer and this doesn't affect its printability but can be quite annoying.